-The Faught lawsuit suspected that American Home Shield engaged in a pattern and practice of failing to accomplish its contractual responsibilities to its customers, including by declining usually to provide repair and replacement service to which its customers were entitled, and by inappropriately denying claims in the first year of customers’ home service contracts for “lack of maintenance” (from the Notice of Class Action and Settlement; faughtclassaction.com).
+The Faught lawsuit suspected that American Home Shield engaged in a pattern and practice of failing to accomplish its contractual responsibilities to its customers.
+This includes declining to provide repair and replacement services to which its customers were entitled and also inappropriately denying claims in the first year of a customer’s home service contracts for “lack of maintenance” (from the Notice of Class Action and Settlement; faughtclassaction.com).

-The complaint, filed by Brigette and William Guadet, was filed on June 23, 2011, according to The Louisiana Record (June 30, 2011) and alleges AHS denied claims made by class members under grounds of “lack of maintenance, pre-existing condition, or failure to clean, in spite of not examining the appliances when policies are issued.”
+The complaint, filed by Brigette and William Guadet, on June 23, 2011 according to The Louisiana Record (June 30, 2011) alleges AHS of denying claims made by class members under grounds of “lack of maintenance, pre-existing condition, or failure to clean, in spite of not examining the appliances when policies are issued.”

-In addition, the lawsuit alleges, AHS denies claims because of negligible uncleanness, even if external factors were the cause of the appliance’s breakdown.
-Plaintiffs allege contractors were given an additional benefit for declining legal claims.
+In addition to this, the lawsuit alleges that AHS denies claims because of negligible uncleanness, even if external factors were the cause of the appliance’s breakdown.
+Plaintiffs allege that contractors were given an additional benefit for declining legal claims.
 The lawsuit claims violation of agreement and fake misrepresentation.
 Plaintiffs seek damages in excess of $75,000.